Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 12, 2018

-When the defendant comes in and tries to change the terms of the probation, for example, by trying to short the probation up, a lot of times the prosecutors will object to it because they say, that was the deal that you made.
+When the defendant comes in and tries to change the terms of the probation, for example, by trying to shorten the probation, the prosecutors often object because they say, "That was the deal that you made."

 We gave you this.
 You agreed to this.
 Now, you are trying to change the deal.
 We can't change the deal.
 We can't send you to jail for longer.
 We can't tack on more Caltrans on the back of your sentence, so why should you be able to come in and fool around with the deal that you previously agreed to?

-That doesn't necessarily mean the judge will not agree to terminate the probation early.
-In fact, a lot of times when I resolve cases, I'm able to work out a deal that allows for potentially terminating probation early.
+It's important to note that the prosecutor's objection doesn't necessarily mean the judge will not agree to terminate the probation early.
+In fact, many times, when I resolve cases, I'm able to work out a deal that allows for potentially terminating probation early, giving you hope for a positive outcome.

-One thing that I think is important is you realize the circumstances that would actually give you a good chance of terminating your probation early.
-First off, you have to have been on probation for a substantial period of time.
+One thing that I think is important is that you realize the circumstances that would actually give you a good chance of terminating your probation early.
+First, you have to have been on probation for a substantial period.

-If you get a three or five years probation and you've only been on two months, they're not going to terminate your probation.
-So, you have to actually be on probation for a significant period of time with no problems.
+If you get three or five years probation and you've only been on two months, they're not going to terminate your probation.
+So, you have to actually be on probation for a substantial period, which typically means at least half of your probation term, with no problems.

-Another thing I see is people haven't finished all of the terms and conditions of their probation and they're trying to terminate it early.
+Another thing I see is people still need to finish all of the terms and conditions of their probation and they're trying to terminate it early.
 That's never going to happen.
-Let's say you got one hundred days of Caltrans and you did forty-two of them, but you now want to terminate your probation.
-Of course, they're not going to do that because then they'd have not power or authority to make them do the rest of the Caltrans.
+Let's say you got one hundred days of Caltrans, and you did forty-two of them, but you now want to terminate your probation.
+Of course, they're going to do something other than that because then they'd need more power and authority to make them do the rest of the Caltrans.

-Let's say that you violated your probation multiple times by using drugs, picking up a new case, not doing what you were ordered to do, you're going to have an uphill battle trying to terminate that probation because you haven't done a good job.
+Let's say that you violated your probation multiple times by using drugs, picking up a new case, and not doing what you were ordered to do; you're going to have an uphill battle trying to terminate that probation because you haven't done a good job.

-When we file the motion to terminate the probation, we're going to want to put in there, you've done everything you were supposed to, you haven't had any new issues, you substantially complied with the probation and then that gives you a chance to terminate your probation early.
+When we file the motion to terminate the probation, we'll want to include the following: You've done everything you were supposed to, you haven't had any new issues, you substantially complied with the probation, and then that gives you a chance to terminate your probation early.

 Reduce Felony to Misdemeanor – California Penal Code 17b